On the estimation of locally stationary functional time series: Abstract

 \section{Abstract}

-This study develops an asymptotic theory for estimating the time-varying characteristics of locally stationary functional time series.
-We investigate a kernel-based method to estimate the time-varying covariance operator and the time-varying mean function of a locally stationary functional time series.
+This study develops an asymptotic theory for estimating the time-varying characteristics of locally stationary functional time series (LSFTS).
+We investigate a kernel-based method to estimate the time-varying covariance operator and the time-varying mean function of an LSFTS.
 In particular, we derive the convergence rate of the kernel estimator of the covariance operator and associated eigenvalue and eigenfunctions and establish a central limit theorem for the kernel-based locally weighted sample mean.
-As applications of our results, we discuss the prediction of locally stationary functional time series and methods for testing the equality of time-varying mean functions in two functional samples.
+As applications of our results, we discuss methods for testing the equality of time-varying mean functions in two functional samples.